Prepaid funeral plans

 Is it worth paying for a funeral plan?

-Below we've highlighted when it might – and might not – be a good idea to buy a prepaid funeral plan.
+Below we've highlighted when it might – and might not – make sense to buy a prepaid plan.

-The big unknown is when you'll end up needing to use the plan.
+Of course, the big unknown is when you'll end up needing to use it.
 But that isn't a reason not to buy one.
 If you've paid off a plan in full, you know it's there when you need it.
-While if you die before you've paid off your plan, you'll ether get all your money back, or you'll get the funeral you were paying towards, depending on how soon you die after taking the plan out.
+While if you die before you've paid off your plan, you'll either get all your money back, or you'll get the funeral you were paying towards, depending on how soon you die after taking the plan out.

 A prepaid funeral plan is likely to be worth it if... |